 The Patriarchy’s Role in Women’s Limiting Beliefs around Money

 This post may contain affiliate links and WPF may earn money or products from companies mentioned.
-More info
+Our guest post plugin stopped working!
+Please note that the authors listed may not be accurate here :( More info

 When my dad was 15 years old, he had to co-sign his name on my grandmother’s mortgage.
 Following her separation, the bank refused to let her sign for it.
 Despite her stable job and a significant downpayment on her home, a 15 year old high school student’s name was more valuable to the bank’s eyes because of his gender.